Jan Plan in Paris

 Given the intensive nature of this course and the short length of the January term, there will be no absences allowed, except for serious illness.
 To be eligible to apply to this Jan Plan, you must be able to arrive in Paris in time for the first class and only leave Paris after the final exam; there are no exceptions.

-The FIAP foyer has double rooms, each with two desks, two closets, and a private bathroom.
+The FIAP has double rooms, each with two desks, two closets, and a private bathroom.
 It is staffed 24 hours a day.
-The foyer has wireless Internet access.
+The FIAP provides wireless Internet access.
 Students receive fresh towel and linen service and can use an on-site laundry room, for which tokens can be purchased in the lobby; therefore, there is no need to pack a month’s worth of clothes.

-Students receive a buffet-style Continental breakfast in the dining room.
+Students receive a buffet-style Continental breakfast.
 Board includes either lunch or dinner at the foyer, which can accommodate certain dietary restrictions, including vegetarianism.

 Exploring Paris

 All students will receive an unlimited public transportation pass for the month of January.
 You should be able to explore Paris on a daily basis.
 We will go on several group outings (including a day trip to Versailles).
-Professor Davies will also suggest some sights upon your arrival.
-You are also encouraged to ask her for recommendations that are in line with your personal interests.
+Professor Davies will also give you a list of interesting sights and restaurants upon your arrival.
+You are encouraged to ask her for recommendations that are in line with your personal interests.

 Personal Travel

-During the weekends, students have the choice of staying in Paris or traveling in France or to nearby European countries.
+During the weekends, students have the choice of staying in Paris or traveling in France.
 You must however attend all Friday and Monday classes.
+No travel should be scheduled for Friday early afternoon or Monday morning.

 Funding Possibilities